Search this site

 The thief followed my instructions.
 "Do I have to play a flute?
-I can play a flute but I don't have one with me right now," he said.
+I can play a flute, but I don't have one with me right now," he said.

-I gathered all the things necessary for offering worship from aunt's private shrine - lamps, incense sticks, rice grains.
+I gathered all the things necessary for offering worship from aunt's private shrine: lamps, incense sticks, rice grains.
 The thief was thrilled when I washed his feet with water from a small pot.
 "Will you drink that water?" he asked me.

-"I have to.
-Before that however I have to complete the circumambulation.
-It is a custom with us to go around the deity 108 times while wrapping the deity with string.
-But where can I find so much string?"
+"Certainly!
+But, before that I have to complete the circumambulation.
+Out method of worship requires that we go around the deity 108 times while wrapping the deity with ceremonial thread.
+But where can I find so much thread?"

-"Let me see," I said and my search led me to the ball of "zari" thread.
+"Let me see," I said and my search led me to the ball of zari thread.
 "This will do.
 In fact, this is better.
-This golden thread will look better on my guardian angel."
+This golden thread will look better on my guardian angel.

-"Hold this end of the thread - hold it tight while I go around you 108 times chanting 'mantras'," I told him.
-"You keep a count - count till 108."
+"Hold this end of the thread - hold it tight while I go around you 108 times chanting mantras.
+You keep a count; count till 108."

-He held the open end of the thread and I went around him with the ball of "zari", binding him to the column in the process.
-I chanted my "mantra", "Masmekong narang jati, dou massau mrigshukrau .... pashya singha madonmat shashken nipatita ..... namastasya namastasya namastasya namo namah ....!"
+He held the open end of the thread and I went around him with the ball of zari, binding him to the column in the process.
+I chanted my mantra as I went around him: Masmekong narang jati, dou massau mrigshukrau ... pashya singha madonmat shashken nipatita ... namastasya namastasya namastasya namo namah ...!

-The thief began counting as if in a trance, "One, two .... twenty-seven, twenty-eight ....fifty-two, fifty-three .... seventy-five, seventy-six .... one hundred seven, one hundred eight."
+The thief began counting as if in a trance, "One, two ... twenty-seven, twenty-eight ... fifty-two, fifty-three ... seventy-five, seventy-six ... one hundred seven, one hundred eight."

 At the count of 108, I dropped myself at his feet and said, "Lord, my worship is over.
 Please come with me now and tell me what you want.
 Select the best things, everything is yours."

-The thief remained standing, bound to the pillar, as if in a daze.
-The embrace of the "zari" thread had rendered him immobile.
+The thief stood bound to the pillar and looked bewildered.
+The zari thread held him in such a tight embrace that he could not move.
 The poor fellow presented a sorry picture, and he appeared very foolish.

 "Please Lord, wait a little longer.
-Let me look at you to my heart's content - this golden thread looks so marvelous on you."
+Let me look at you to my heart's content; this golden thread looks so marvelous on you."